JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 is broken (in our case the cluster after the node reboots) as the cause for a problem.
-While we did verify that the formerly missing store was in the output dataset after fixing the cluster, we did not verify that **all** the expected stores were in the output dataset, so we get hit by the fact that the effect was indeterministic (it depended on the ordering of the input partitions, which is not always the same).
+While we did verify that the formerly missing store was in the output dataset after fixing the cluster, we did not verify that **all** the expected stores were in the output dataset.
+We were not aware that the missing store was indeterministic (it depended on the ordering of the input partitions, which is not always the same).